-The 82nd Airborne Division is led by General James Gavin.
-He was the youngest brigadier general in the US Army, only 37 years old during Operation Market Garden.
-Gavin had gotten this far because he was a born leader.
-He was very loved by his men, was very brave and knew how to inspire others.
-Gavin always preferred to take part in battle together with his unit and was nicknamed 'the jumping general' because he jumped into combat four times with his paratroop unit during the Second World War.
-During Operation Market Garden, Gavin had a Dutch captain as his right hand: Arie Dirk Bestebreurtje was a volunteer in British service.
-He led a special 'Jedburg team' that had to establish a connection between the local resistance and the Allies.
-Bestebreurtje was given this assignment because he knew Nijmegen well and had walked the Nijmegen Four Days Marches several times before the war.
+The82nd Airborne Division was led by General James Gavin.
+He was the youngest brigadier general in the American army; during Operation Market Garden, he was only 37 years old.
+Gavin had risen so high because he was a born leader.
+He was very well-liked by his men, was very brave, and knew how to inspire that in others.
+Gavin always preferred to participate in the battle himself, together with his unit, and earned the nickname 'the jumping general' because he jumped into combat four times with his paratrooper unit during World War II.
+During Operation Market Garden, Gavin had a Dutch captain as his right-hand man: Arie Dirk Bestebreurtje was a volunteer in British service.
+He commanded a special 'Jedburgh team' tasked with establishing a link between the local resistance and the Allies.
+Bestebreurtje received this assignment because he knew Nijmegen well.
+He had family there and had walked the Nijmegen Four Days Marches several times before the war.

 After the war, General Gavin maintained a strong bond with Nijmegen.
 When he returned to the United States, he initiated a relief effort in which the city of Albany (in New York State) 'adopted' the city of Nijmegen and sent large amounts of aid to Nijmegen through collections.
 The Albany Committee collected money, clothing, furniture and building materials for Nijmegen, with special attention to the recovery of the university.
 In 1947 Gavin was made an honorary citizen of Nijmegen.